pacohurtadof/Snippets/README.md

 # Using list-style to add the icons.
-Refer to the "alternative" branch to see another approach.
+Refer to the "alternative" branch to see a different approach.